EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Avoiding ideological issues to preserve diplomatic balance
+Avoidance of ideological questions to preserve diplomatic balance

-Suspicion of American unilateralism compromising strategic autonomy
+Distrust of American unilateralism compromising strategic autonomy

 Discover how another country covers this same story.